vinhui/ModEnabler-ModelConverter/README.md

 It's best to do these arguments before the files since otherwise the files before won't be affected.

 Usage example: `python Model_Converter.py -optimize file.blend file2.obj`

+Both python 2.7 and 3.5 were tested and work.